charbelstephan12/SUMO_BOT/README.md

 3. **Place the robot in the sumo arena:** Place the robot 🤖 in the sumo arena ⭕️ and power it on 🔌.

 4. **Observe the robot's behavior 👀👀👀:** The robot 🤖

+### Project Status 🛑

+**Discontinuation Notice:**

+We regret to inform you that development on this project has been discontinued.
+Due to various challenges encountered during its lifecycle, including hardware issues, transportation limitations, and remote collaboration difficulties, we have made the decision to halt further work on this project.
+While it provided valuable insights and learning opportunities for our team, we believe it is in the best interest of our resources and goals to focus our efforts elsewhere.

+Thank you for your interest in our Arduino Sumo Bot project.